Gusare2004/About-Me/README.md

-# About-Me
+# About-Me :D
-self introduction :D
+a BJTU student,major in CS